-Little India Singapore is a buzzing historic area that shows off the best of local Indian community from vibrant culture to incredible shopping.
+Singapore’s Little India is buzzing neighborhoods that show off the best of the local Indian community from vibrant culture to incredible shopping.

-Little India is a neighbourhood in Singapore found in the east of the Singapore River and is commonly known as Tekka in the local Tamil community.
+Little India is truly one of Singapore’s most colourful historical districts.
+Located right in in the southern part of Singapore, Little India is commonly known as Tekka in the local Tamil community.

-Deepavali – Deepavali is a festival that marks the triumph of good over evil.
-During this festival, many homes light little oil lamps during this celebration to usher in happiness and good fortune, hence it’s also called the Festival of Lights.
+Little India is also the venue for many other Hindu festival such as the Harvest Festival Ponggal, the Navarathiri and the Deepavali Festival which marks the triumph of good over evil.
+During Deepavali (Festival of Lights), many homes light little oil lamps to usher in happiness and good fortune.
 This is a month – long celebration in Little India that transforms the area into a hive of activity and color with festival bazaars and gaily-colored street lightings while the Indian community carry on with their festive shopping at the stalls in the place.

 Little India is also known for its great shopping centers and awesome delicacies that will definitely make you not want to leave the place ever again!